-- 1. In accordance with the Isle of Wight Council's Treasury Management Strategy 2014-15, this report presents the committee with a half-year progress report on treasury management policies, practices and activities for the financial year 2014-15. - 2.
-This report is for noting.
+- 1. In accordance with the Isle of Wight Council's Treasury Management Strategy 2017-18, this report presents the committee with a half-year progress report on treasury management policies, practices and activities for the financial year 2017-18. - 2.
+The committee is asked to note this report.